meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ## Faceted search

-**Faceted search** is a feature provided out-of-the-box by MeiliSearch.
-Faceting allows classifying search results into categories or **facets**.
-Facets are essentially a type of filter.
+MeiliSearch filters can be used to build **faceted search** interfaces.
+This type of interface allows users to refine search results based on broad categories or **facets**.
+For example, a clothing webshop can use faceted search to allow users to easily explore items of a certain size or belonging to a specific brand.

 Faceted search provides users with a quick way to narrow down search results by selecting categories relevant to what they are looking for.
 A faceted navigation system is an **intuitive interface to display and navigate through content**.
 Facets are used in the UI as filters which users can apply to refine the results in real-time.